Travel from Madrid to Gibraltar.

 From Madrid to Gibraltar by bus

-The best way to get from Madrid to Gibraltar is taking a bus from Madrid to border town of La Línea de la Concepción
+If you don't mind sleeping inside a bus, one of the best ways to get from Madrid to Gibraltar is taking a bus from Madrid to border town of La Línea de la Concepción

 is the company operating the route between Madrid and La Línea de la Concepción.